Electricity market in France: "At-cost" offers

 A European directive resulting from the Clean Energy Package requires electricity suppliers with at least 200,000 customers to offer a “variable price” offer, directly indexed to the wholesale market price: when prices rise, the bill goes up, and when prices fall, the bill goes down.
 Initially scheduled for 2021, these offers could come into force as early as 2022.
 For the European Commission, such offers would encourage consumers to reduce their electricity consumption when it costs more, in order to meet future grid flexibility requirements.
 The first of these offers will be launched in March 2021 by Barry, a subsidiary of Finnish energy company Fortum.
 Consumer associations and electricity suppliers alike criticize the system, fearing an increase in disputes and unpaid bills, as well as the heavy IT investments it implies for suppliers.

-On June 16, 2021, the Commission de régulation de l'énergie (CRE) published the terms of application of the reform for the main French electricity suppliers, who, from July 2023, will have to offer consumers bids indexed to electricity prices on the wholesale market: CRE has decided to impose a price ceiling on these offers, corresponding to twice the price a consumer would have paid each month if he or she had opted for a regulated tariff; moreover, it will be “particularly vigilant about consumer information obligations, before and during the life of the contract”.
+On June 16, 2021, the Commission de régulation de l'énergie (CRE) published the terms of application of the reform for the main French electricity suppliers, who, from July 2023, will have to offer consumers bids indexed to electricity prices on the wholesale market: CRE has decided to impose a price ceiling on these offers, corresponding to twice the price a consumer would have paid each month if they had opted for a regulated tariff; moreover, it will be “particularly vigilant about consumer information obligations, before and during the life of the contract”.
 These obligations will be specified in a ministerial decree, after consultation with the CRE.